saifKader/CMC-7-trained-model/README.md

 - `data`: Contains training, validation, and test data in specific class folders.
 - `models`: Contains the trained CNN model and its architecture definition.
-- `src`: Contains modules for data preprocessing, model training, model evaluation, and the OCR system.
+- `src`: Contains modules for data preprocessing, model training.
 - `main.py`: The entry point for preprocessing, training, and saving the model.
 - `testModel.py`: Used to test the trained model's recognition performance.
 - `data_augmentor.py`: A script for augmenting custom bank-specific CMC-7 characters to enhance model recognition.